chinchalinchin/scrilla/README.md

 ## Environment

-You may want to export the environment variables defined in the */env/.env* file into your current terminal session.
-You can use the *scripts/util/env-vars.sh* shell script to load these variables,
+You may want to export the environment variables defined in the <i>/env/.env</i> file into your current terminal session.
+You can use the <i>scripts/util/env-vars.sh</i> shell script to load these variables,

 > ./scripts/util/env-vars.sh

-If this script is provided an argument, it will search for an *.env* file withiin the */env/* with the name supplied, i.e.,
+If this script is provided an argument, it will search for an <i>.env</i> file withiin the <i>/env/</i> with the name supplied, i.e.,

 > ./scripts/util/env-vars.sh container

-will attempt to export the */env/container.env* variables into your session.
-If it does not find this file, it will copy the */env/.sample.env* into a new file with that name and ask you configure it before executing the script again.
+will attempt to export the <i>/env/container.env</i> variables into your session.
+If it does not find this file, it will copy the <i>/env/.sample.env</i> into a new file with that name and ask you configure it before executing the script again.

 ## CLI Application